glmck13/PBX-My-Home/Clients.md

 ## Configure ATA
 I’ve had good success using the [Grandstream HT801 ATA](https://www.amazon.com//dp/B06XW1BQHC) (available for about $40 on Amazon) to connect my cordless phone system to my PBX.
-The device has extensive set of configurable parameters, but the settings below are the minimal set of changes you need to apply to the device following a factory reset to establish a SIP connection to your PBX.
+The device has an extensive set of configurable parameters, but the settings below are the minimal set of changes you need to apply to the device following a factory reset to establish a SIP connection to your PBX.

 You’ll need the local LAN address of the ATA to configure it though a web browser.
 The easiest way to discover the address is to first connect your analog phone to the ATA, then dial *** followed by menu option 02.
 The device will audibly report its IP address so you can use that to http into its web interface.